codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 {% endhighlight %}

-If you do not want to specify the image you can simply omit it.
+If you do not want to specify the Docker image you can simply omit it.
 Codefresh will use the `alpine` image in that case to run the hook:

  `codefresh.yml`